Compensation and Labor Laws

 - The intern is not a consultant or on-site expert for any project or task that your professional staff is not able to perform (e.g. create a website, write a grant, develop a marketing campaign)

-- The intern should not displace a paid employee
+- The intern does not displace a paid employee

 - The employer derives no immediate financial advantage from the intern